In-House vs. Outside Counsel: Choosing the Right Option

 Regulatory Compliance

-But data privacy laws like the General Data Protection Regulation (GDPR) and the California Privacy Rights Act (CPRA), and a confusing tangle of environmental, sustainability, and governance (ESG) rules promise to expand the number and types of industries touched by state, federal, and international regulations.
+That said, many industries must navigate an increasingly complex regulatory environment.
+Data privacy laws like the General Data Protection Regulation (GDPR) and the California Privacy Rights Act (CPRA), along with a confusing tangle of environmental, sustainability, and governance (ESG) rules, all promise to expand the number and types of industries touched by state, federal, and international regulations.

 Contract Drafting and Negotiation

-In-house counsel know how to ensure a contract aligns with the company’s goals and needs while providing adequate protection and risk management.
-Making those contracts easier to sign, and keeping them up to date with the company’s evolving risk tolerance and financial goals, is a tremendous value add to the company.
+This is because in-house counsel know how to ensure a contract aligns with the company’s goals and needs while providing adequate protection and risk management.
+They can also help resolve any disputes occurring during the negotiation process.

 Employee Relations